MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Reset-MgBetaSecurityCaseEdiscoveryCaseSettingToDefault.md

 Reset a caseSettings object to the default values.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Reset-MgSecurityCaseEdiscoveryCaseSettingToDefault](/powershell/module/Microsoft.Graph.Security/Reset-MgSecurityCaseEdiscoveryCaseSettingToDefault?view=graph-powershell-1.0)

 ## SYNTAX

 ### Reset (Default)